duckietm/Complete-Retro-on-Ubuntu/VPS_setup.md

 :point_right: MariaDB 11.0 latest stable version, look in the FAQ of the Krews DC to update the tables to use MariaDB 11

-:point_right: Setup the infra for AtomCMS
+:point_right: Setup the infra for AtomCMS or the build in UI-GUI (no CMS required)

 :point_right: The following is a requirement on your local laptop/desktop: